Protest over bill that expands British police powers sees 20 officers injured, vehicles torched

 Home Secretary Priti Patel called the scenes in Bristol — about two hours from London — “thuggery and disorder by a minority.”

-The bill would also protect statues, with those found guilty of damaging monuments potentially liable to be sentenced to up to 10 years in prison.
+The bill also would protect statues, with those found guilty of damaging monuments potentially liable to be sentenced to up to 10 years in prison.

 Police said Monday that seven arrests were made in the Bristol protest.
 Prime Minister Boris Johnson, speaking on Sky News, called the chaotic scenes that continued long into the early hours of Monday morning “unacceptable.”

 England is set to lift a ban on protests, a measure meant to slow the spread of the coronavirus, on March 29.
-Demonstrators have accused police of heavy-handed enforcement of the ban, especially after the arrest of mourners at a vigil for Sarah Everard, a woman who disappeared earlier this month and whose body was found a week later.
+Demonstrators have accused police of heavy-handed enforcement of the ban, especially after the arrest of mourners at a vigil for Sarah Everard, who disappeared earlier this month and whose body was found a week later.
 A police officer has been charged with kidnapping and murder in the case.

-Although the Bristol event began peacefully, with masked protesters carrying signs that read “We deserve a voice” and “Freedom to protest is fundamental to democracy,” the gathering turned violent as night fell, with some demonstrators hurling stones at police, setting vehicles on fire and vandalizing a police station, trapping many officers inside the building.
+Although the Bristol event began peacefully, with masked protesters carrying signs that read, “We deserve a voice” and “Freedom to protest is fundamental to democracy,” the gathering turned violent as night fell, with some demonstrators hurling stones at police, setting vehicles on fire and vandalizing a police station, trapping many officers inside.

-One officer was trampled on by crowds and was taken to hospital with a collapsed lung, local media reported.
+One officer was trampled by crowds and was taken to a hospital with a collapsed lung, local media reported.

-The words “kill the bill” were etched onto roads as thick plumes of smoke from burning police vehicles billowed into the skies.
+The words “kill the bill” were etched onto roads as smoke from burning police vehicles billowed into the skies.
 At least two people defecated at the feet of officers, officials said Monday.

-Andy Marsh, chief constable of Avon and Somerset, expressed concern Monday that the scenes may be repeated across other cities as the government continues with its effort to expand police powers.
+Andy Marsh, chief constable of Avon and Somerset, expressed concern Monday that the scenes may be repeated across other cities as the government continues to try to expand police powers.

+Among those who have expressed concerns over the new bill are opposition Labour lawmakers and conservative former prime minister Theresa May, who said last week that “freedom of speech is an important right.”

+Along with some wary politicians, 700 of Britain’s leading academics signed a letter published by the Independent that slammed the measure as “an existential attack on the right to protest.”

 Bristol Mayor Marvin Rees told BBC Radio that the protest could prove counterproductive, with the “lawlessness on show” Sunday likely to be “used as evidence” to “promote the need for the bill.”